grindsa/acme2certifier/docs/cert_chain.md

 This does **not** replace OpenSSL/XCA `ca_cert_chain_list`, which is how those handlers *build* a chain when the CA does not return one.

-Skip runs first, then append.
-Invalid JSON, a missing PEM file, a chain that cannot be parsed, or an appended certificate that does not certify the previous one fails enrollment (fail closed).
-The original CA chain is **not** stored.

 The first certificate in the bundle is the end-entity certificate (RFC 8555 `MUST`) and is never dropped or replaced.

 ## `cert_chain_skip_list`